Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 - Reliable Internet connection

-- Quiet room you could use to facilitate or record
+- Quiet room you could use to run live sessions or record

 - Read UBC IT’s Guide to Working Off Campus for other useful considerations.

 - UBC’s Canvas instructor guide » & UBC’s Canvas student guide »

 - UBC’s Microsoft Teams instructor guide » & UBC’s Microsoft Teams student guide »